By Grass Roots partner Alison Marras

 Heat olive oil in a medium-sized skillet (ensure it’s enough to coat your skillet) over medium heat.
-Once shimmering, add onions to oil and sauté for 2-3 minutes to soften.
+Once shimmering, add onions and garlic cloves to oil and sauté for 2-3 minutes to soften.

-2.Add liver, salt, oregano, garlic powder, cook until golden on all sides (approx. 5 minutes).
+Add liver, salt, oregano, garlic powder, cook until golden on all sides (approx. 5 minutes).

-3.Lower heat, add 1/2 cup wine and lemon juice, and let it simmer.
+Lower heat, add 1/2 cup wine and lemon juice, and let it simmer.
 Loosely cover the skillet while sautéing with a wooden spoon every few minutes until onions and garlic are caramelized and most of the liquid is absorbed (approx. 5-8 minutes).

-4.Once the liver is cooked and all garlic and onions are melded in, serve right away with lemon wedges to squeeze over and parsley to garnish.
+Once the liver is cooked and all garlic and onions are melded in, serve right away with lemon wedges to squeeze over and parsley to garnish.